KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/PhysicalInteraction.md

 name: PhysicalInteraction
 description: "Associations of this type are related to physical interactions between\
   \ genes, proteins or other \nbiomolecular entities.\n"
-title: Physical Interaction-related Association
+title: Physical Bio-Molecular Interaction
 from_schema: https://knetminer.com/terms/motifs/motif-categories/schema
-is_a: BiologicalTopic
+is_a: BioMolecularInteraction
 abstract: true

 ```